amiyatulu/shivarthu/docs/Shivarthu.md

 To avoid creating disincentives to invest in the coin, tax collection or deduction of balance is randomized.

-An account number is assigned to each account starting from 100  in ascending order.
-A random number `n` between 100-1000 is drawn.
+An account number is assigned to each account starting from 1  in ascending order.
+A random number `n` between 1-1000 is drawn.

-All account numbers with `account_number % n == 0` are taxed
+All account numbers with `account_number % 1000 == drawn random number` are taxed

 If the drawn number is 1,000, one out of every 1,000 accounts will be taxed.